danilowoz/danilowoz.com/src/pages/blog/my-code-principles.md

 By making a code more **explicit**, **discoverable**, and **searchable**, I believe I can provide a clear path about what I was thinking about when I wrote that piece of code.
 It doesn't mean that it must be declarative or imperative.
 I think the right answer will come when you realize how fast you're navigating through the codebase, how productive you feel, and don’t have any doubts about the consequences of the changes you’ve made.

-> "Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live." <span> ― John Woods</span>
+> “Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.” <span> ― John Woods</span>

 Moreover, maintaining a codebase from someone else is an exercise of empathy, so I put myself in the code owner's shoes, putting my judgment aside and trying to leave the codebase better than I found it.